Beliavsky/Gaussian-Mixture-ARMA-GARCH/Python3/README.md

 # How it works:

-The main program is privided with EM.py file, which contains the begin entry for the execution of the package.
+The main program is provided with EM.py file, which contains the begin entry for the execution of the package.
 It has to be launched on a command shell with the Python3 interpreter, such as "python3 EM.py".

 The EM.py script starts to read a dataframe from a .csv file given in input (a test file has been provided